On the menu tonight we will be serving pan seared lamb on a bed of creamed coliban with a side of seasonal vegetables and finished with a jus.

 A tablespoon of toasted slivered almonds or pine nuts tossed through some steamed greens gives them an extra dimension of flavour and texture.

-A scattering of sun dried tomatoes and Kalamata olives over homemade pizza takes it to another level.
+A scattering of sun-dried tomatoes and Kalamata olives over homemade pizza takes it to another level.

 Some of these things can be pretty expensive, but purchased in small quantities (ie. at the deli counter) and used sparingly, they add extra flavour and a gourmet touch without busting the budget.

-4. Become intimate with your ingredients
+4. Become Intimate with Ingredients

 Knowing your ingredients and how to prepare and cook them ensures you eat them at their best.
 For example, a cheap piece of chuck steak is best braised.
 It’s not going to taste as good if you fry it, and a braise won’t taste as good if you use a lean cut of meat.